 Totem poles were traditionally made by the tribes of the Pacific Northwest and some southern Alaskan tribes.
 Totem poles represent a range...

 Ideas for Making a Totem Pole

-Totem poles are traditionally made by Native Americans of the tribes of the Pacific Northwest, Washington state in the U.S. and British...
+Totem poles are associated with Native Americans from tribes of the Pacific Northwest, including Washington State in the U.S. and British Columbia...